PlasmaTrout/code-affectionado-site/source/labs-and-tutorials/apache-jackrabbit/manipulating-nodes/index.markdown

 }
 ```

-What we see now is really interesting.
-Along with our nodes at the bottom we see a ton of jcr:system nodes (akin to system level settings) and some policy nodes (similar to ACL permissions).
+When we run this now, we can see that along with our nodes at the bottom we see some of the of jcr:system nodes (akin to system level settings) and some policy nodes (similar to ACL permissions).
 They are found off of the root and typically stay out of sight and out of mind.
-However, at the end of all of the spamming we see:
+Our nodes are at the end of this print out:

 ``` bash Our Node Dumper
 /nodeA